 Why Closure of These Valves is Crucial

-• Preventing Backflow: The most obvious reason is to prevent blood that has already been pumped into the systemic and pulmonary circulations from flowing back into the ventricles.
-This backflow, if allowed, would reduce the efficiency of each heartbeat and could lead to a decrease in cardiac output.
+- Preventing Backflow: The most obvious reason is to prevent blood that has already been pumped into the systemic and pulmonary circulations from flowing back into the ventricles.
+The ventricles need to fill adequately with blood to make sure the subsequent systolic contraction can eject a sufficient stroke volume.

 Comprehensive Overview of Valve Dynamics